 Reading about craps gets you maybe 30% of the way to actually playing it.
 The rest comes from watching the dice, placing bets, and seeing how rounds resolve.
 The fastest way to get there is a free craps simulator.

 Crapsee is built for exactly this.
-It is a free, browser-based craps table with cryptographically secure dice rolls, no signup, no credit card, and no real money.
+Try the free craps simulator - a browser-based craps table with cryptographically secure dice rolls, no signup, no credit card, and no real money.
 Every bet you have read about on this page is on the layout.
 You can:

 Frequently asked questions